 PotaFibre is a co-product released during the production of starch from potatoes.
 The potatoes are washed and then ground into a potato mash.
 The mash is seperated into starch, liquid protein and fibres.
 The fibres are pressed, air dried and pelleted.
 PotaFibre is a good source of soluble and insoluble fibre.
 It is a popular alternative for grains and rice.

-For more product specifications please go to product selector or contact our commercial manager.
+For more product specifications please go to product selector or contact our sales team.